yewenlyu/Obsidian-Vault-Discrete-Notes/HTTP Response Status Codes.md

 ^962a49

-Although the HTTP standard specifies "unauthorized", semantically this response means "unauthenticated".
+Although the HTTP standard specifies "unauthorized", semantically this response means "*unauthenticated*".
 That is, the client must authenticate itself to get the requested response.

 ### `403` Forbidden

-The client does not have access rights to the content; that is, it is unauthorized, so the server is refusing to give the requested resource.
+The client does not have access rights to the content; that is, it is *unauthorized*, so the server is refusing to give the requested resource.
 Unlike **401 Unauthorized**, the client's identity is known to the server.

 ### `404` Not Found